-Traditionally, the members of the Competition Commission meet several times a year on different occasions and locations to exchange (i) amongst themselves on current workstreams and new priorities, and (ii) with local or regional authorities on mutual areas of interest where a collaboration with ICC could support/advance their work programmes and special projects.
-The following events will remain on the Competition Commission's annual planning, but their timings and formats are subject to change.
+Traditionally, the members of the Global Commission meet several times a year on different occasions and locations to exchange (i) amongst themselves on current workstreams and new priorities, and (ii) with local or regional authorities on mutual areas of interest where a collaboration with ICC could support/advance their work programmes and special projects.
+The following events will remain on the Global Commission's annual planning, but their timings and formats are subject to change.

-- ICC Competition Commission plenary meeting, ICC Headquarters, Paris, Spring - The joint USCIB/ICC Competition meeting, NYC or Washington DC, Fall - Annual ICC/IBA Pre-ICN Forum, at the ICN Annual Conference venue, usually in April/May. - ICC/DG COMP meeting, Brussels, December
+- The USCIB/ICC Competition meeting, virtual, 13 April 2022 (tbc) - Annual ICC/IBA Pre-ICN Forum, at the ICN Annual Conference venue, Berlin 3 May 2022 - ICC Global Competition Commission plenary meeting, virtual, November 2022 - ICC/DG COMP meeting, virtual, December 2022